On Karma (Pali: Kamma)

 "We have free choice within a certain limit:

-freedom to move to the left or right, as does a dog on the leash." —G.V.
+freedom to move to the left or right, as does a dog on a leash." —G.V.
 Desani

 We inherit six bases.
 The five physical bases (senses) and the mind.
-The mind means the effect of a past cause.
+In this instance the mind means the effect of a past cause.

 Things are always paid for: a karmic law.